-Playing as the Alien, you can crawl across walls and ceilings and can use your claws, tail and jaws to attack enemies.
+Playing as the Alien, you can crawl across walls and ceilings and use your claws, tail and jaws to attack enemies.
 Your vision is distorted into a fish-eye lens.
 You can fall from any height without damage and you are the fastest of the three species.
 You can detect pheromones to distinguish between human or Predator enemies which are highlighted on screen.

-There are several bonus levels that allows each character to explore areas of missions of the other characters.
+There are several bonus levels that allow each character to explore areas of missions of the other characters.
 For example, the Marine could explore an Alien mission with the use of a jetpack and the Predator can use a grappling hook.

 Aliens versus Predator was developed by Rebellion who were no stranger to the franchise.
 They originally brought Alien vs Predator to the Atari Jaguar in 1994.
 Soon after the Jaguar game’s release, Atari were exploring the possibility of porting the game to their CD peripheral.
 They approached 20th Century Fox who passed it back to Rebellion.
 Fox Interactive announced the game in 1995 for a Christmas 1997 release on Sony Playstation, Sega Saturn and PC.

 The PC version was pushed back to 1999 and the console versions were scrapped altogether.
-Early code of the Playstation version was shown off at E3 1997.
+The early code of the Playstation version was shown off at E3 1997.
 You can view a scan from Playstation Plus magazine (thanks to Ross Sillifant for the scan) which shows some screenshots of the PS1 version.
 You can also view some gameplay footage of the PS1 version to the right that was taken at E3 1997.

 They said the game looked a whole lot better than the Jaguar version with better 3D environments.
-In the August 1999 issue of French magazine Consoles+, they said they game would be released for Dreamcast in 2000.
+In the August 1999 issue of French magazine Consoles+, they said the game would be released for Dreamcast in 2000.